segmind/cral-docs/contribute/object-detection.md

 ### 1.2 DetectorProConfig

-A template class which stores all the model hyper-parameters specific to your algorithm `DetectorPro`.
+Create a a template class which stores all the model hyper-parameters specific to your algorithm `DetectorPro`.

 ### 1.3 DetectorPro_loss